selsamman/proxily/README.md

     );
 }
 ```
-Proxily is written in Typescript and it's API is fully type aware.
+Proxily itself is written in Typescript and it's API is fully type-aware.
 ## Memoization
 Anyone using redux for state management can take advantage of memoization which reduces costly recalculation of derived state information every time you reference the derived state.
 Proxily make it easy to do memoization in any function using **memoizeObject** and **memoizeClass**. using the memo function:
 ```